Frequently Asked Questions

 What is the official language of Belize?

 Belize is the only country in Central America whose official language is English.
-Because of the British influence when Belize was called British Honduras, most Belizians speak excellent English, much easier to understand than the English spoken in the Eastern Caribbean.
-Spanish is the next most frequently used language, and many Belizians are bilingual.
-We have found Belizians to be friendly and always willing to lend a helping hand.
+Because of the British influence when Belize was called British Honduras, most Belizeans speak excellent English, much easier to understand than the English spoken in the Eastern Caribbean.
+Spanish and creole are the next most frequently spoken languages, and many Belizeans are bilingual.
+We have found Belizeans to be friendly and always willing to lend a helping hand.

 Back to Top